potassco/clorm/docs/clorm/quickstart.rst

-You will notice that while the above ASP program encodes the *problem domain*, it does not specify any actually delivery drivers or items to be delivered.
-Hence, to actually solve a problem we need to provide it with a *problem instance* (i.e., a specific set of drivers and items).
+You will notice that while the above ASP program encodes the *problem domain*, it does not specify the *problem instance*, which in this case means specifying the individual delivery drivers and items to be delivered.

 The Python Program
 ------------------

-Unlike the ASP encoding of the *problem domain*, which is largely static and changes only if the requirements change, the problem instance changes daily.
+Unlike the ASP encoding of the *problem domain*, which is largely static and changes only if the requirements change, the *problem instance* changes daily.
 Hence it cannot be a simple static encoding but must instead be generated as part of the Python application that calls the ASP solver and processes the solution.